wslh-bio/webinar-materials/nf-core/episodes/2-nextflow-review.md

 In this section, we're going to discuss three key components of a process: The script, input, and output blocks.

 A process is made up of the process function, a name, and a body.
-The name of the process describes what that process is doing while the body, which is contained in curly brackets`{}`, consists of the command or script that process executes.
+The name of the process describes what that process is doing while the body (which is contained in curly brackets`{}`) consists of the command or script that process executes.

 ```
 process HELLO {